 How to read Modern and Contemporary Art?

-Christiane STRUYVEN studied law (Louvain Univ.) and art history (Cambridge Univ.).
-She also obtained a diploma of antiquarion (CREPAC, Wavre).
+Christiane studied law (Louvain University), History of Art (Cambridge University) and she also got a diploma of antiquairon (CREPAC Wavre).

 In the ‘80’s, she lived/worked in Mexico D.F., where she curated exhibits on 19th and 20th century painting for the Mexican Ministry of Public Education.
 As of 1988, she was a barrister for 20 years at the Brussels’bar.
 In the meantime, she remained active in the artistic field.
 She was a TV (VRT) presentator on art, an advisor to Europalia Mexico and a boardmember of the Proximus Art Foundation.

 Since 2009 she gives talks on modern and contemporary art and guides the important temporary exhibits at BOZAR (till 2017).
 She is president of Jeunesses Musicales Brussel, administrator of the Montgomery Club Brussels and member of the board of the Dutch Cultural Foundation d’Ouwe Kerke Retranchement nearby Knokke-Le Zoute.
 Since 2016, she organizes well attended monthly talks with high profile speakers in the superb church of 1653.